NNPDF/nnpdf/doc/sphinx/source/get-started/git.md

 ### Learning Git

 Using Git can be slightly confusing at first, but by mastering a few basic commands you will be able to do most of the tasks that you need to do day-to-day.
-Git also has the advantage that it is probably the most popular version control system out there at the moment, so any time you in learning Git is most likely useful for projects outside of NNPDF.
-Many online tutorials and guides exist for learning Git, but two that I know of are a quick one [here](http://rogerdudler.github.io/git-guide/) and a more in depth one at [codecademy](https://www.codecademy.com/learn/learn-git).
+Git also has the advantage that at the moment it is probably the most popular version control system out there, so any time you in invest in learning Git will most likely be useful for projects outside of NNPDF.
+Many online tutorials and guides exist for learning Git, but here are two that I have used before: a [quick guide](http://rogerdudler.github.io/git-guide/) and a more in depth [tutorial(https://www.codecademy.com/learn/learn-git).

 ## GitHub and GitLab

 The NNPDF code is stored on two Git-supporting servers:

 * [GitHub](https://github.com/), which is a private code development platform that allows its users to view code on the web, propose changes to the code, and discuss and review code.
-NNPDF has access to unlimited free private repositories on GitHub and [Git Large File Storage](https://git-lfs.github.com/) support.
+NNPDF has access to unlimited free private repositories on GitHub as well as [Git Large File Storage](https://git-lfs.github.com/) and [Travis](https://travis-ci.com/) support.
 Several guides to using GitHub can be found on their [website](https://guides.github.com/).

 * [GitLab](https://gitlab.cern.ch/NNPDF) at CERN, where a mirror copy of the GitHub repositories are backed up.
 Note that GitLab was originally used by NNPDF instead of GitHub, but problems were encountered since the number of users without CERN accounts is limited and these users cannot make use of the advanced tools that GitLab offers.